ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 #### 21 June 2017
 The second dataset paired reads were extracted, so I submitted the job to assemble the contigs!
 Whoohoo!
+#### 22 June 2017
+The job to assemble the contigs begun execution today.

 ## MetaQUAST
 I used MetaQuast to get summary statistics on the assembled contigs using MetaQUAST version 2.3.
 I created a new directory called quast-2.3, where I loaded and executed the program interactively.